bullgit/fuckIE/README.md

 ## What

-When the user agent is the one of Internet Explorer or Edge, the site will not display any CSS
+When the browser is Internet Explorer or Edge (not the user agent), the site will not display any CSS